keiran-rowell/keiran-rowell.github.io/_posts/2025-12-12-aniline-and-the-german-chemical-industry.md

 ![CAS(14e,14o) orbitals of iron-porphyrin complex](/images/Fe-porphyrin_CAS-14-14.png){:.lead width="520" height="856" loading="lazy"}

 Ten active oribtals in the electronic structure of iron-porphyrin complex typical of [haem proteins](https://www.nobelprize.org/prizes/chemistry/1962/perspectives/).
-Calculated at the CAS(14e,14o) level of theory with $$ A_1 $$ symmetry<br>
--— ["Methodological CASPT2 study of the valence excited states of an iron-porphyrin complex"](https://doi.org/10.1007/s00894-017-3226-y), *Journal of Molecular Modelling*, vol. 23, *53*, **(2017)**
+Calculated at the CAS(14e,14o) level of theory with $$ A_1 $$ symmetry. --—["Methodological CASPT2 study of the valence excited states of an iron-porphyrin complex"](https://doi.org/10.1007/s00894-017-3226-y), *Journal of Molecular Modelling*, vol. 23, *53*, **(2017)**
 {:.figcaption}

-- [Research in 2023](https://doi.org/10.1021/jacs.3c07625) proposes why azulene's light emission is special from the excited state: it has a unique anti-aromatic properties that means it disobeys a long standing principle in photochemistry -- that photon emission is from the lowest electronic state of a give electron spin state.
+- [Research in 2023](https://doi.org/10.1021/jacs.3c07625) proposes why azulene's light emission is special from the excited state: it has a unique anti-aromatic properties that means it disobeys a long standing principle in photochemistry --- that photon emission is from the lowest electronic state of a give electron spin state.
 It also displays beautiful examples of (anti)aromatic ring currents.  %This paper has a really good illustration of pi-aromaticity, whether it forms multiple small rigns, or one large ring around the perimeter

 -Porphyrins also cause electrons to behave in very interesting ways...